The Woman in the Window (1944 film): Critical response

-When the film was released, the staff at Variety magazine lauded the film and wrote, "Nunnally Johnson whips up a strong and decidedly suspenseful murder melodrama in Woman in the Window.
+In a contemporary review, the staff at Variety magazine was enthusiastic, writing: "Nunnally Johnson whips up a strong and decidedly suspenseful murder melodrama in Woman in the Window.
 The producer, who also prepared the screenplay (from the novel Once off Guard by J.H.
 Wallis), continually punches across the suspense for constant and maximum audience reaction.
 Added are especially fine timing in the direction by Fritz Lang and outstanding performances by Edward G. Robinson, Joan Bennett, Raymond Massey and Dan Duryea."

 The film holds a 88% rating on Rotten Tomatoes as of May 2022.
 In August 2015, the online entertainment magazine Paste named the film the best film noir of all time.

-Awards
+Accolades

 At the 18th Academy Awards, The Woman in the Window was nominated for Best Scoring of a Dramatic or Comedy Picture for Hugo Friedhofer and Arthur Lange.
 However, Miklós Rózsa won the award for Spellbound (1945).